 China’s refined copper production

-Previously, we discussed how China’s copper demand is shaping up.
-In this part, we’ll look at refined copper production in China (FXI).
-Globally, China is the largest producer of refined copper.
-China accounts for over a third of the global refined copper production.
-Chile (ECH) is the second largest producer at the refinery level, while Japan is ranked third.
-The US is ranked fourth in terms of refined copper production.
+China is the largest producer of refined copper in the world.
+China (FXI) accounts for over a third of global refined copper production.
+Chile (ECH) is the second-largest producer at the refinery level, and Japan is the third-largest.

-China’s refined copper production averaged more than 700 thousand tonnes in the last four months of 2014.
-This was possibly a reason behind the surge in copper inventory on the Shanghai Futures Exchange.
+In the last four months of 2014, China’s refined copper production averaged more than 700,000 tons.
+This was a possible reason why copper inventory on the Shanghai Futures Exchange surged at that time.

-Now, with production declining from last year’s peak, copper inventories have also started to come down in China.
-In our recent series, we discussed how Chinese copper inventories literally flew off the shelves in April.
+Now, with production down compared with last year’s peak, copper inventories have also started to diminish in China.